w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > The first task is to abolish the idea of the possibility of a metalanguage that could account for things while remaining uncontaminated by them... [but] some metaphors are better than others.[^3]

-As Place put it:
+This, perhaps to Place, is

+> a cornucopia of concepts spun, like clouds of sugar, around a single stick.

+Still it remains a

-> Failure to communicate... is the fundamental condition of language[^4].
+> [f]ailure to communicate... the fundamental condition of language[^4].

 How to define the thing which must make up the definition?
 Nietzsche warned: